Who Wants Normal?

 Summary

-A groundbreaking memoir exploring life as a disabled woman in Britain today, featuring insights and personal stories from over 50 contributors.
+A groundbreaking memoir about what it means to be a disabled woman in Britain today from the acclaimed journalist and author, including insights and personal stories from over 50 contributors.

 Book Details